RubixML/ML/README.md

 $dataset = new Labeled($samples, $labels);
 ```

+The dataset is now ready to be used within Rubix.

 ### Choosing an Estimator

-There are many different algorithms to chose from and each one is designed to handle specific (often overlapping) tasks.
+There are many different algorithms to chose from in Rubix and each one is designed to handle specific (sometimes overlapping) tasks.
 Choosing the right [Estimator](#estimators) for the job is crucial to building an accurate and performant computer model.

 There are a couple ways that we could model our marriage satisfaction predictor.
-We could have asked a fourth question - that is, to rate each couple's overall marriage satisfaction and then train a [Regressor](#regressors) to predict a continuous "satisfaction score" for each new sample.
+We could have asked a fourth question - that is, to rate each couple's overall marriage satisfaction from say 1 to 10 and then train a [Regressor](#regressors) to predict a continuous "satisfaction score" for each new sample.
 But since all we have to go by for now is whether they are still married or currently divorced, a [Classifier](#classifiers) will be better suited.

-In practice, one will experiment with more than one type of Classifier to find the best fit to the data, but for the purposes of this introduction we will simply demonstrate a common and intuitive algorithm called *K Nearest Neighbors*.
+In practice, one will experiment with more than one type of Estimator to find the best fit to the data, but for the purposes of this introduction we will simply demonstrate a common and intuitive algorithm called *K Nearest Neighbors*.

 #### Creating the Estimator Instance

 Like most Estimators, the [K Nearest Neighbors Classifier](#k-nearest-neighbors) requires a number of parameters (called *Hyperparameters*) to be chosen up front.
-These parameters can be chosen based on some prior knowledge of the problem space, or at random.
-Rubix provides a meta-Estimator called [Grid Search](#grid-search) that, given a list, searches the parameter space for the most effective combination.
+These parameters can be selected based on some prior knowledge of the problem space, or at random.
+Rubix provides a meta-Estimator called [Grid Search](#grid-search) that searches the parameter space provided for the most effective combination.
 For the purposes of this example we will just go with our intuition and chose the parameters outright.

 Here are the hyperparameters for K Nearest Neighbors: